lorini/cube.js/README.md

 cube.js
 =======

-jQuery plugin which transforms your website into cube
+jQuery plugin which transforms an element into fullscreen 3D cube